jukfloyd/testRepo/pres.md

 3. When where is a need to test the solution

->This point is very related to the previous ones.
-In the construction of a new product, an MVP (minimum viable product) can be required in order to test certain characteristics in the market that you may want to verify, and that allows it to be iterated with the results obtained from that test.
+>In the construction of a new product, an MVP (minimum viable product) can be required in order to test certain characteristics in the market that you may want to verify.
-As a result of this process, some changes are generated that have an impact on what has already been developed, or new ideas and features to be developed are generated.
+>As a result of this process, some changes are generated that have an impact on what has already been developed.

 4. When the product owner is fully available

->The participation, dedication, and total availability of the PO in the project is fundamental for the correct use of Scrum.
+>The total availability of the PO in the project is fundamental for the correct use of Scrum.
 The PO is the owner of the backlog, so it is he or she who prioritizes the User Stories and helps the team to refine the definitions.
 If a client does not have a PO available for the project, it is very difficult for the implementation of this methodology to be successful.